smbjorklund/media_update/README.txt

 To set up a test site, configure Apache to serve the 'drupal' directory at the root of some virtual host.

-Make sure you have drush and compass installed before you proceed.
+Make sure you have 'drush' (version 5 or better) and Ruby's 'bundler' installed before you proceed.

-Then set up the drupal site by invoking:
+Then set up the Drupal site by invoking:

     bin/site-init w3.uib.example.com
     bin/site-install